 - 13.4.1 K-8 and continuation high school unit members shall attend faculty meetings not in excess of two (2) per month with the first meeting scheduled on the first Monday of each month and the second meeting on the third Monday of each month.
 In the event the faculty meeting falls on a school holiday, the meeting may be held on the next school day.
-The first faculty meeting of the month shall not be more than ninety (90) minutes in length.
-The second faculty meeting of the month shall not be more than thirty (30) minutes in length.
+Faculty meetings shall not exceed more than 120 total minutes a month and the length of each meeting shall be decided by the individual site's shared decision-making committee.
+The schedule for the following year shall be finalized and distributed prior to the end of each school year.
+Any changes to a site's schedule shall be approved through the site's shared decision-making committee.
 Meetings shall start within thirty (30) minutes of the end of the instructional day. - 13.4.2 9-12 comprehensive high school unit members shall attend faculty meetings not in excess of two (2) per month.
 One meeting shall not be more than forty-five (45) minutes in length.
 The other meeting shall not be in excess of seventy-five (75) minutes in length.
-The meetings shall be scheduled on the second and fourth Wednesdays of each month in lieu of collaboration time.
+The meetings shall be scheduled on the first and third Wednesdays of each month in lieu of collaboration and/or professional learning time.
 Meetings shall start within thirty (30) minutes of the end of the instructional day.